5 - 6

 FATMAP difficulty grade

-Take Serlesbahnen lifts from Mieders until the top of the resort (Ochsenhutte T-bar) then traverse to Maria Waldrast on a mellow road.
+When approaching from the South face, you'll need to take the Serlesbahnen lifts from Mieders until the top of the resort (Ochsenhutte T-bar) then traverse to Maria Waldrast on a mellow road.

 Skin up the south face following the track, being careful of not hiking into an avalanche exposed terrain, especially when sunny and spring.

+Once you've reached the shoulder, you can admire Stubaital from the top in all its glory!
 From here on, boot packing is needed untile the traverse leading into the entrance of the Couloir or until Serles' peak - reaching the summit of Serles is not required, the entrance of this line is lower.

 The traverse to the entrance is exposed and might be dangerous according to the snowpack conditions, bringing crampons is highly recommended and a good avalanche evaluation knowledge is needed as well.